aupasana/vedanta/_cards_main_prereqs/01_vyakarana.md

 link: classes/vyakarana
 ---

-What are well-formed words and sentences?
-What do they mean?
+What do well-formed sanskrit words and sentences mean?

 - basic sanskrit
 - laghu kaumudi